benroberts999/ampsci/doc/tutorial_CI.md

   2  -1  2  3s6p   64  3Po   -0.57511959    -126224.16     53315.28  1.5000
 ```

-Where `conf` is the leading configuration (in non-relativistic notation), and the `%` column shows the combined contrutions from each relativistic configuration with the same non-relativistic configuration
+Where `conf` is the leading configuration (in non-relativistic notation), and the `%` column shows the combined constructions from each relativistic configuration with the same non-relativistic configuration
 (e.g., `3s3d` may have contributions from `3s3d-` and `3s3d+`).

 | Level  |             | AMPSCI  | Exp.    | $\Delta$ |